endeavouros-team/endeavouros-DE-fixes/gnome/README.md

-Gnome using dconf/gschema overrides we need to use
+Gnome is using dconf/gschema overrides we need to use

 `/usr/share/glib-2.0/schemas/20_endeavouros-gnome.gschema.override`
 and we implement a fix for dark and light mode where it would not show a wallpaper when changing between modes.